pepassaco/EECutre/Schematics/README.md

 ### Structure:

-- KiCAD: KiCAD Project
+- KiCAD/: Directory with the KiCAD Project
-- Gerbers: Gerber and drill files for directly manufacturing the PCBs
+- Gerbers/: Directyory with gerber and drill files for directly manufacturing the PCBs
-- schematic_vXX.pdf: PDF version of the circuit diagram
+- EECutre_Schematic_vXX.pdf: PDF version of the circuit diagram